Prehistory of Pampanga: Porac

 One of the most famous archaeological sites in the province is the Hacienda Ramona site, located near Porac, Pampanga.
 Originally it was a plantation, owned by Warner, Barnes, & Co., an American company.
 It was first explored by a team led by G.M.
-Goodall from 1935–36, where they found an early and remarkable Porcelain-Age site.
+Goodall from 1935 to 1936, where they found an early and remarkable Porcelain-Age site.
 In 1939, a more extensive exploration was done in the area, hoping to retrieve more artifacts from the site.
 The team, which includes E.D.
 Hester, George Woods, and Herman Costenoble, found a large quantity of burial jars and smaller ceramic pieces of various shapes and sizes.
 Sadly, only few of these artifacts were preserved – most of them were either lost or destroyed during the war.

-The Hacienda Ramona site is of great relevance in reconstructing the area’s earlier times.
+The Hacienda Ramona site is of great relevance in reconstructing the area's earlier times.
 Since the site is large, it provided many artifacts such as jars, porcelain, and bowls.
 This is important, since it establishes the fact that the early Pampangueῆos already had a fixed and thriven trade system with the Chinese merchants.
 The archaeologists were also able to identify three periods of inhabitation within the site.
 They discovered an extensive burial area dated from the Late Tang to the Middle Sung dynasty, a village site dated from the Late Sung to the Yuan dynasty, and a smaller village site dated to the beginning of the Ming period.
 The age and order of the sites were identified mostly because of the patterns and motifs embedded in the porcelains (since every Chinese dynasty has its own unique way of designing the pottery within its era).